2026 Guide to MOFA, Apostille, and Document Attestation

 4. Apostille vs MOFA: What Filipinos Abroad Should Use

-Simple rule:
+Simple Comparison

 5. Why OFWs and Filipino Students Need Attested Documents

-Local and foreign colleges require authenticated transcripts.
+Local and foreign colleges may require authenticated transcripts and records.

-Countries check education credentials for visas.
+Countries may check education credentials for visa processing.

-Some agencies need verified documents.
+Some agencies ask for verified educational documents.

-HR departments need proof of qualifications.
+HR departments may ask for proof of qualifications.

 Children transferring to foreign schools may need attested records.